Ruiqi-Qian/NBA/README.md

 Note: You do not need code in your summary - instead, reference where in your github repo the code is.
 The priority should be a concise, readable summary.
 You should include visualizations and conclusions regarding your data analysis.

 1. describe where the data cam from, the format of the data, the nature of the data (e.g., what it contains, how often it is updated, etc).
+We get the 2 datasets from Kaggle and Github website.The first dataset examines NBA player performance across multiple seasons to determine key factors influencing salary.
+It includes attributes like points, assists, rebounds, net rating, draft details, and accolades (https://www.kaggle.com/datasets/justinas/nba-players-data).
+The second datasetpresents the Salary of NBA players during the 2019-2024 season(https://github.com/madhurn1/PredictiveNBAContractValuationModel/blob/main/NBA%20Adva nced%20Stats(2019%20-%202024).csv)

-2. explain how you retrieved the data e.g. API, webscraping
+2. explain how you retrieved the data e.g. API, webscraping    We just download the data on the website

 3. explain how you transformed raw data into tidy tabular data, including data cleaning

 4. explain any tests you did to check data (e.g. using `pytest` to verify that no missing values are present in the tidied dataframes, verify that the resulting number of rows is reasonable)